placeholder_200x200

 Language Arts:

-The program emphasizes explicit, systematic instruction in the areas of phonemic awareness, phonics, vocabulary, fluency, comprehension and writing.
+The program emphasizes explicit, systematic instruction in the areas of phonemic awareness, phonics, vocabulary, fluency, comprehension, and writing.
 Language and phonics are taught 90 minutes every day.

 Writing/ Handwriting:

 The writing is integrated throughout our language program.
 Students learn to form their letters correctly on lines and space at the same time as they learn the corresponding letter sounds.
 Students progress to building words and then sentences.
 They learn proper sentence conventions which include: beginning capital, ending punctuation, and proper spacing.
-Journal writing begins in second quarter.
-Kindergarteners use a combination of drawing, dictating, and writing to compose opinion pieces, informational texts and narrative texts.
+Journal writing begins in the second quarter.
+Kindergarteners use a combination of drawing, dictating, and writing to compose opinion pieces, informational texts, and narrative texts.

 Spelling: